rkrx/php-data-diff/README.md

 A Pencil;D0001;2.95;2481
 ```

-In each list, we have three data-rows here.
-But in each list you have a row, that is not available in the other list and the only common rows (`A Hairdryer;C0001` and `A Pencil;D0001`) have some differences in columns `price` and `stock` while the `name` is equal in both lists.
+In each list, we have three data-rows.
+But in both lists you have a row, that is not available in the other list and the only common rows (`A Hairdryer;C0001` and `A Pencil;D0001`) have some differences in columns `price` and `stock` while the `name` is equal in both lists.
 Whatever is in the column `current-datetime` should not be compared, but in case of an insertion or an update it should be considered as well.
 The final goal is to bring all the changes from the external data-source to the local database. _It could be important to know that a `current-datetime` has changed while all other columns remain unchanged, but in this case I want to show how to handle a case, were this is not important._

 An actual compare-result is computed comparing two distinct key-value lists.
 A comparison is made through three methods that could find added keys, missing keys and changed data where keys are equal.
 So, in order to get this information, you need to get an idea of how to say, that a particular row was added, removed or changed.
 This is not always a clear task and is subject to the data in question.
-In this example, I will set some rules that _could_ be different in your scenario.
+In this example, I will set some rules those _could_ be different in your scenario.

 In this example, we will only consider the `reference` to tell if a row is new in a list, or has been removed.
 So, the local database has a `reference` to a article `A0001` that is not included in the external data.
 Because of that, we want to remove `A0001` from our local data because of this. `B0001` is not present in our local data, so it should be added.
 The _Hairdryer_ has a different stock and the _Pencil_ has a slightly different price.
 Since, we locally store our prices with a decimal precision of two, the two pencil-prices are actually equal and the comparison should not report a change to the row `D0001`.